DBC-Lab/Brain_MRI_Enhancement/Pretrained_models/README.md

-deploy.prototxt: deploy file used for testing stage
+deploy.prototxt: a deploy file used for testing stage

 ## Pretrained models: